 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Worms crawl out of bile duct due to eating raw vegetables
+Worms crawl out of the bile duct due to the habit of eating raw vegetables

 VnExpressVnExpress31/08/2023

-Hanoi 57-year-old male patient, often eats raw fish, recently had stomach ache, fever, jaundice, fatigue, doctor discovered many worms crawling out of the bile duct.
+Hanoi 57 year old male patient, often eats raw fish, recently had stomach ache, fever, jaundice, fatigue, doctor discovered many worms crawling out from bile duct.

 On August 31, Associate Professor, Dr. Do Duy Cuong, Director of the Tropical Disease Center, Bach Mai Hospital, said that the abdominal CT scan results at the lower level detected dilated bile ducts in the liver, and was diagnosed with a bile duct tumor.
 The patient was then transferred to Bach Mai Hospital to have a bile duct drainage tube placed.

 Here, the doctor discovered many adult liver flukes measuring about 0.5-1 cm in size coming out through the drainage tube.
-The patient was diagnosed with small liver flukes, causing obstruction and infection of the biliary tract, and was treated with the specific anti-fluke drug Praziquantel and intravenous antibiotics.
-The patient is now stable, alert, no longer feverish, less jaundice, and less biliary obstruction.
-The drainage tube no longer has any flukes coming out and he can be discharged in the next few days.
+The patient was diagnosed with small liver flukes, causing obstruction and infection of the biliary tract, and was treated with the specific anti-fluke drug Praziquantel and antibiotics.
+The patient is now stable, alert, fever-free, less jaundice, and less biliary obstruction.
+The drainage tube no longer has any worms coming out and he can be discharged in the next few days.

 The patient is being treated at Bach Mai Hospital.
 Photo: Thanh Duong